Authors:

 3.4 Norway

-4. Complementary views on the topic: survey by questionnaires
+4. Complementary views on the subject from a survey

 4.2 Preferred channels for sharing information: observations from the survey

-4.3 Current state and future needs for cooperation: Infographics based on survey outcomes
+4.3 Current situation and future needs regarding cooperation: Infographics based on survey results

 5. Reflections